Inesgor/xwm-community/README.md

 # xwm patches

 The following is a repository for users to collaborate and share `xwm` patches.
 Patches can be fairly large and, therefore, will not be hosted as part of the regular git source.
-For instructions on how to apply these patches, refer to the *PATCHES* section of the [README](https://raw.githubusercontent.com/mcpcpc/xwm/main/README).
+For instructions on how to apply these patches, refer to the *PATCHES* section of the `xwm` [README](https://raw.githubusercontent.com/mcpcpc/xwm/main/README).

 ### Contribution Rules